 • A comparison of the psychological profiles of athletes and those with anorexia found these factors in common: perfectionism, high self-expectations, competitiveness, hyperactivity, repetitive exercise routines, compulsiveness, drive, tendency toward depression, body image distortion, pre-occupation with dieting and weight.

-GenPsych in Bridgewater has an extensive eating disorder program for adolescents and adults.
-If you or someone you know suffers from an eating disorder call GenPsych at 1-855-GENPSYCH.
+GenPsych in Brick has an extensive eating disorder program for adolescents and adults.
+If you or someone you know suffers from an eating disorder, call GenPsych at 1-855-GENPSYCH.

 1. Mortality in Anorexia Nervosa.
 American Journal of Psychiatry, 1995; 152 (7): 1073-4.